anvilsecure/aws-sigv4/README.md

 maven-status
 ```

-That should result in a newly created `target` directory containing class files
+That will result in a newly created `target` directory with class files as well
-as well as two JARs.
-One containing all the dependencies named
+as a single JAR containing all the dependencies named `awsig-<version>.jar`.
-`awsig-<version>-jar-with-dependencies.jar` and the other just named
-`awsig-<version>.jar`.
-Those should then be able to be loaded by Burp.
+This JAR can be loaded into Burp using the Extender tab.

 Loading the project up in IntelliJ IDEA should also make it easy to build the
 source.